Care Guides > How to Choose a Care Home

 Residential care costs per week Nursing care costs per week Residential dementia care costs per week Nursing dementia care costs per week Residential respite care costs per week

-Family members and friends can also help pay towards the cost of care if they want to through a top-up fee.
+A third party can also help pay towards the cost of care if they want to through a top-up fee.

 Most homes provide a complete fee breakdown before you agree to move in.
 This will prevent any unwelcome surprises at a later date.
 If you’re entitled to financial support from your local council, they may arrange a suitable residential or nursing home on your behalf that meets your care needs and matches your budget.